Moon landing: Scientific background

 To get to the Moon, a spacecraft must first leave Earth's gravity well; currently, the only practical means is a rocket.
-Unlike airborne vehicles such as balloons and jets, a rocket can continue accelerating in the vacuum outside the atmosphere.
+Unlike airborne vehicles such as balloons and jet aircraft, a rocket can continue accelerating in the vacuum outside the atmosphere.

 Upon approach of the target moon, a spacecraft will be drawn ever closer to its surface at increasing speeds due to gravity.
 In order to land intact it must decelerate to less than about 160 km/h and be ruggedized to withstand a "hard landing" impact, or it must decelerate to negligible speed at contact for a "soft landing" (the only option for humans).
 The first three attempts by the U.S. to perform a successful hard Moon landing with a ruggedized seismometer package in 1962 all failed.
 The Soviets first achieved the milestone of a hard lunar landing with a ruggedized camera in 1966, followed only months later by the first uncrewed soft lunar landing by the U.S.

 The speed of a crash landing on its surface is typically between 70 and 100% of the escape velocity of the target moon, and thus this is the total velocity which must be shed from the target moon's gravitational attraction for a soft landing to occur.
 For Earth's Moon, the escape velocity is 2.38 km/s.
 The change in velocity (referred to as a delta-v) is usually provided by a landing rocket, which must be carried into space by the original launch vehicle as part of the overall spacecraft.
-An exception is the soft moon landing on Titan carried out by the Huygens probe in 2005.
+An exception is the soft moon landing on Saturn's moon Titan carried out by the Huygens probe in 2005.
 As the moon with the thickest atmosphere, landings on Titan may be accomplished by using atmospheric entry techniques that are generally lighter in weight than a rocket with equivalent capability.